protobufjs/protobuf.js/README.md

 Usage
 -----

-For [performance](#performance) reasons, protobuf.js provides multiple methods per message type with each of them doing just one thing.
-This avoids redundant assertions where messages are already known to be valid but also requires explicit verification where necessary.
-Note that `Message` refers to any message type below.
+Each message type provides a set of methods with each of them doing just one thing.
+This is done for [performance](#performance) reasons because it allows to avoid unnecessary operations but also forces a user to perform verification explicitly where necessary (for example when dealing with user input).

+Note that **Message** refers to any message type below.

-* **Message.verify**(message: *Object*): *?string*<br />
+* **Message.verify**(message: `Object`): `null|string`<br />
   explicitly performs verification prior to encoding / converting a plain object (i.e. where data comes from user input).
 Instead of throwing, it returns the error message as a string, if any.

   ```js